regmtait/c64jekyll/README.md

 ## Copyright

-This is free, you can do what you like with it.
+This is free.
+You can do what you like with it.